TejashreeModak/tejashreemodak.github.io/research-areas.md

 <br/>MS, [Sorenson Lab](http://people.bu.edu/msoren/TreeRot.html), BU

 ## The need for new antibiotics and who can fit the bill.

-There are a handful of effective antibiotics and their rampant use has caused development of resistance in pathogens such as Staphylococcus aureus, Pseudomonas aeruginosa and Bacillus subtilis.
+There are a handful of effective antibiotics and their rampant use has caused development of resistance in pathogens such as *Staphylococcus aureus, Pseudomonas aeruginosa* and *Bacillus subtilis*.
 Hospital-acquired infections are on the rise and the need for new antibiotics is urgent.
-I worked with [Dr. Milind Watve](https://milindwatve.home.blog/research-publications/) to screen for novel antibiotic producing oligophilic Actinomycetes.
-Oigophilic Actinomycetes are commercially attractive due to their scare requirement of nutrients for growth.
+I worked with [Dr. Milind Watve](https://milindwatve.home.blog/research-publications/) to screen for novel antibiotic producing oligophilic *Actinomycetes*.
+Oigophilic *Actinomycetes* are commercially attractive due to their scare requirement of nutrients for growth.
 This can significantly reduce scale up and production costs for these antibiotic producers.
 <br/>MS,University of Pune, India